 Kaiser Permanente also made two donations.
-One donation in the amount of $25,000 was made in memory of Officer Griess, and will support the 11-99 Foundation in its mission to help California Highway Patrol employees and their families in times of crisis.
+One donation in the amount of $25,000, made in memory of fallen Officer Griess, will support the 11-99 Foundation in its mission to help California Highway Patrol employees and their families in times of crisis.

 A second donation of $10,000 went to the 10-33 Foundation to continue the work or providing care to first responders.
 The organization’s goal is to reduce the ongoing effects of unresolved stress in the lives of those in emergency services through pre-incident training, post-incident crisis intervention services and follow up.